Modes ~ For the Backup Guitarist

 I ii iii IV V vi

-In Ionian, we use the I, IV, and V a lot, you will also hear the ii and vi .
+In Ionian, the I, IV, and V chords are very common, you will also hear the ii and vi .
 The iii minor (sometimes major) is less common but cool when you hear it.

 II Dorian